 You can also add Writers, Readers and Free/busy readers to a users calendar.

 Writers – Provides read and write access to the calendar.
-Private events will appear to users with writer access, and event details will be visible.
+Private events will appear to users with write access, and event details will be visible.

 Readers – Provides read access to the calendar.
 Private events will appear to users with reader access, but event details will be hidden.